kawgh1/typescript-react-query-spa-app/README.md

         -   uses the same query function and key as the `useTreatment` call
         -   call `usePrefetchTreatments` from the Home component
             -   As long as user clicks on 'Treatments' tab before `cacheTime` expires (5 minutes), then they won't have to wait on the server call to get the Treatments from the server because the data will already be in the cache from the prefetch

+-   ### useAppointment

+    -   ### If the data is going to change (ie, appointments for each month) make sure your query key changes to fetch that new data
+        -   Otherwise you will be getting the same data (appointments) for each month
+        -   This is why **dependency arrays** in our query keys is important, they must be unique for each query if the data changes

+-   ### Filtering with the `select` option
+    -   Allow user to filter out any appointments that aren't available